richafnu/Viva/Viva/glint/communicate/communicate-with-nudges.md

 #### Enable, disable, and preview content

 Select the **Nudge #** to enable, disable, or preview Nudge messages.
-The corresponding preivew pane opens.
+The corresponding preview pane opens.

 - Enable or disable by using the **On** and **Off** toggle.
 - Preview what your Nudge looks like: It includes your company logo, the survey name, highlight where the user is in the results process, and a link to view results.